Non-vanishing of Kolyvagin systems and Iwasawa theory: The cyclotomic analogue: the non-triviality of Kato's Kolyvagin system

 \begin{proof} This follows from a similar argument as in Lemma~\ref{lem:erl}.
-Indeed, the map ${\rm Col}_\infty$ is an isomorphism in our setting (see \cite[Prop.~17.11]{kato-euler-systems}), and we claim that the specialization map $\rH^1_{s}(\Q_p,\mathbf{T})\rightarrow\rH^1_{s}(\Q_p,T_\alpha)$ is surjective.
-From the definitions we have a commutative diagram with exact rows:
+The Coleman map ${\rm Col}_\infty$ is an injection with finite cokernel in our setting (see \cite[Prop.~17.11]{kato-euler-systems}), and we claim that the specialisation map $\rH^1_{s}(\Q_p,\mathbf{T})\rightarrow\rH^1_{s}(\Q_p,T_\alpha)$ is surjective.
+Indeed, from the definitions we have a commutative diagram with exact rows: